yarnpkg/rfcs/accepted/0000-plug-an-play.md

 >
 > Since it's been proven in the past that such undefined behaviors were still leading some libraries to make incorrect assumptions (as happened with packages crossing the `node_modules` boundaries, for example), we deemed it safer to enforce a stricter but entirely predictable and consistent behavior that library authors can rely on.

-### G. enforcing the boundaries leaves room for different implementations
+### G. Enforcing the boundaries leaves room for different implementations

 As detailed in section 6, Plug'n'Play is but the beginning of a long term project.
 As a result, we worked hard to make sure that the guarantees exposed in section 1 and the APIs detailed in section 3 weren't overly vast and would make it possible for us to change the way the Yarn Plug'n'Play resolver is implemented while still honoring the contract we set up.